 Under the traditional “on-prem” model, it can be impractical to seek niche software for a specific set of users (such as enterprise legal management software for the legal department).
 And it’s near impossible to consider experimenting with in-house legal software, because the initial investment of time, cost and resources is so high.

-If you are scouting cloud-based solutions, here are some of the key considerations to evaluate:
+If you are scouting cloud based legal software solutions, here are our top 3 considerations to evaluate:

 Keep in mind that with cloud computing, you are sharing sensitive data with a third party.
 Does the legal management software meet industry standards for information security, such as ISO 27001 certification?
 How often is the security infrastructure audited?
 Is your data encrypted?
 Will any other parties have access to your data?
 Does the vendor have data centers in your jurisdiction to enable you to meet your regulatory and business compliance obligations, such as GDPR?
 Use our information security checklist to ensure your legal software meets the appropriate standards.

-If this is your first move to the Cloud, it’s helpful to know the “who” behind your legal software tool - here are eight ways to evaluate your LegalTech vendor’s credibility.
-This can provide peace of mind not only for the legal department, but for any skeptical stakeholders in IT or procurement.
+If this is your first move to the Cloud, it’s helpful to know the “who” behind your legal matter software tool - here are five considerations for in-house legal departments when evaluating legal technology.
+This can provide peace of mind not only for the legal team, but for any skeptical stakeholders in IT or procurement.

 Ensure your legal technology is strategic and purposeful